Configuration Spaces of Manifolds with Boundary: Graphical models -- recollections

 The first map is given by the quotient by graphs containing internal vertices, and the second map is given by an integral along the fibers of the canonical projections $\FM_{n}(V \sqcup J) \to \FM_{n}(V)$ of explicit minimal forms. \end{theorem}

-\begin{remark} It is usual to kill tadpoles (i.e.\ edges between a vertex and itself) and double edges (i.e.\ two edges with the same endpoints) in $\Graphs_{n}$, in other words to mod out by $(e_{vv}, e_{vv'}^{2})$ in the definition of $\Gra_{n}$.
-If we denote by $\Graphs'_{n}$ the quotient, then the quotient map $\Graphs_{n} \to \Graphs'_{n}$ is a quasi-isomorphism~\cite[Proposition~3.8]{Willwacher2014}.
+\begin{remark} It is usual to kill tadpoles (i.e., edges between a vertex and itself) and double edges (i.e., two edges with the same endpoints) in $\Graphs_{n}$, in other words to mod out by $(e_{vv}, e_{vv'}^{2})$ in the definition of $\Gra_{n}$.
+If we denote by $\Graphs'_{n}$ the quotient of our $\Graphs_{n}$ by tadpoles and double edges, then the quotient map $\Graphs_{n} \to \Graphs'_{n}$ is a quasi-isomorphism, see~\cite[Proposition~3.8]{Willwacher2014} and ~\cite[Theorem~2]{WillwacherZivkovic2015}.
 We keep the tadpoles and double edges to remain consistent with the other graph complexes appearing in this paper.
 Note however that by symmetry, tadpoles vanish for even $n$, and double edges vanish for odd $n$. \end{remark}

 The Swiss-Cheese operad is not formal~\cite{Livernet2015,Willwacher2017a}, thus there can be no quasi-iso\-mor\-phism between $H^{*}(\SFM_{n})$ and $\OmPA^{*}(\SFM_{n})$.
 Nevertheless, there is a model $\SGraphs_{n}$ established in \cite{Willwacher2015}, which is similar in spirit to the cooperad $\Graphs_{n}$.
 The cohomology $H^{*}(\SFM_{n}) \cong H^{*}(\FM_{n}) \otimes H^{*}(\FM_{n-1})$ splits as a Voronov product (see~\cite{Voronov1999} and~\cite[Section~4.3]{Idrissi2017}).
 The construction of $\SGraphs_{n}$ contains $\Graphs_{n}$ (as ``aerial'' graphs) and $\Graphs_{n-1}$ (as ``terrestrial'' graphs), and ``intertwines'' the two in a way that corrects the lack of formality.
 Let us now describe it.